Doctor in Sound Mind clinic

 - Trail the thighs: The area around your thighs is home to one of the most explosive nerves that can simply make your breath go into hyper-drive.
 Start with supple, soft kisses around your thighs, with stray light strokes.
 This excites your genital area more because the nerves on the thighs directly lead to the genitals.
 This move will probably have your partner asking for more.

 - Talk dirty: This act can have your partner flying off the handles if done right.
 You may want to test the temperature first in order to know what degree of talks does your partner like.
 Whether he is into low-key dirty talks or full-blown adjectives.
+If you wish to discuss about any specific problem, you can consult a Sexologist.

 Men and women look differently, act differently, dress differently and even communicate in dissimilar ways.
 Therefore, it is no surprise that their reaction to sex should be different.
 While men's minds and genitals are usually in alignment, women are less likely to have a link between their mind and genital area.
 This is because of one of the most complex creations of nature is the human brain, and there are subtle differences in its reactions to different things for both men and women.